LEAD POISONING IN CHILDREN

-Though severe lead poisoning in children is now rare, in the United Sates alone over 310,000 children are found to have unsafe levels of lead in their blood each year.
-This article is intended as a basic guide and will cover the most frequently asked questions about lead poisoning in children.
+Though severe lead poisoning in children is now rare, in the United Sates alone more than 310,000 children are found to have unsafe levels of lead in their blood each year.
+Van Dorn, Curtiss & Rousseau, PLLC intends the information below as a basic guide and will cover the most frequently asked questions about lead poisoning in children.
 Young children should always be tested for lead.
 Please see your doctor if you have any suspicions about lead poisoning in your child or yourself.

 What Are the Signs of Lead Poisoning in Children?